Doctoral Citations for Graduation

 Who writes the doctoral citation?

 It is important that those present at the ceremony are able to comprehend the nature of the research and appreciate its contribution to society, although they may have no specialized knowledge of the field or its technical terms.
-For this reason, all citations are subject to editing for clarity by an Associate Dean in Graduate Studies.
+For this reason, all citations are subject to editing for clarity.

 Examples of citations: